 NextPlane ConverseCloud only uses the Microsoft Bot Framework to exchange chat messages with the Microsoft Teams users and does not use any other APIs, such as the Microsoft Graph API.
 By limiting all the internal operations and workflows to the Microsoft Bot Framework, NextPlane does not need or require access to any admin credentials or elevated privileges.

 During the installation, the nextplane bot will request the following permissions:

 - To send messages and notifications

 To send and receive messages, NextPlane uses authenticated and encrypted channels.
 The federated platform may use TLS-enabled SIP, XMPP, or HTTP protocol.
 The Microsoft Teams users’ messages are transferred via the OAuth2-authenticated and TLS-enabled HTTP connection between NextPlane ConverseCloud and the Microsoft Bot Connector.

-The permissions given to the nextplane bots allow NextPlane ConverseCloud to:
+The permissions given to the nextplane app allow NextPlane ConverseCloud to:

 - Listen to the Microsoft Teams events, like when users post new messages to their respective Microsoft Teams chat, add emoji, invoke an invite command, modify or delete messages.

 - Retrieve and send messages to the Microsoft Teams peer-to-peer chat.

 Restricted by the Microsoft Teams Permissions model, NextPlane ConverseCloud can receive events, retrieve, or send messages only to those Microsoft Teams peer-to-peer chats where the NextPlane bots have been added.
 Otherwise, NextPlane ConverseCloud cannot listen to any events or perform any actions in these chats.
 Also, NextPlane ConverseCloud has no access to any information (messages or files) shared in the Microsoft Teams channels where users have not added the NextPlane app.